KempnerInstitute/traveling-waves-integrate/README.md

 2. Create data by running data_scripts/create_tetrominoes.py and data_scripts/download_mnist.py data_scripts/create_multi_mnist.py
 3. Edit dataset_config.py with absolute paths to the generated data.
 4. Train all the models by 'cd' into scripts-ccn-1, then 'cd' into each folder and run the desired training scripts.
-5. Produce MNIST and Tetrominoes scores using produce_scores.py
+5. Produce MNIST and Tetrominoes scores using produce_scores_mnist_tetro.py
 6. Produce Multi-MNIST scores using produce_scores_multi-mnist.py
+7. Produce background only prediction scores using produce_background_scores.py
-7. Process the MNIST and Tetrominoes scores using process_scores_df.ipynb and process_scores_df_min_max.ipynb
+8. Process the MNIST and Tetrominoes scores using process_scores_df.ipynb and process_scores_df_min_max.ipynb
-8. Process Multi-MNIST scores using process_scores_df_multi-mnist.ipynb
+9. Process Multi-MNIST scores using process_scores_df_multi-mnist.ipynb
-9. Produce the LSTM and NWM figure (Figure 5) using produce_fig_lstm_nwm.ipynb
+10. Produce the LSTM and NWM figure (Figure 5) using produce_fig_lstm_nwm.ipynb
-10. Produce the square area theory results using Square_Area_Theory.ipynb
+11. Produce the square area theory results using Square_Area_Theory.ipynb
-11. Produce the multi polygon results using Multi_Polygon_Classification.ipynb
+12. Produce the multi polygon results using Multi_Polygon_Classification.ipynb
+13. Process MNIST and Tetrominoes scores for supplementary visualization using process_scores_df_vis.ipynb